The 2023 KUALA LUMPUR INTERNATIONAL PHOTOAWARDS is open to photographers - professionals and amateurs - from all countries.

 g.
 COPYRIGHT : The Photographer always retains the copyright of all submitted images at all times, except in relation to the previous provision (e &f), that is, any free use shall only be in connection with the promotion of KL INTERNATIONAL PHOTOAWARDS by print, web or projection by the organiser, its partners, sponsors and media companies.

 h.
-All photographs must have been taken in 2019 and 2020, or part of a recent on-going project, started after 2016.
-Proof may be required at a later stage.
+All photographs must have been taken between 2022 and 2023.
+Proof may be required at the verification stage.

 i.
 Entries may be disqualified if any of the above criteria are not adhered to.
 The judges' decision will be final.
 No correspondence will be entered into.

 a.
-KLPA treat the exploitation of vulnerable children in photographic submissions seriously and will reject any images submitted where the subject of children within the portrait image is deemed by our panel of judges to be have been physically or mentally abused, exploited, coerced to pose (list not exhaustive), and / or inferred to by the attached title or statement.
+KLPA treat the exploitation of vulnerable children in photographic submissions seriously and will reject any images submitted where the subject of children within the portrait image is deemed by our panel of judges to have been physically or mentally abused, exploited, coerced to pose (list not exhaustive), and/or inferred to by the attached title or statement.

 c.
 Photographers should, wherever possible, seek and obtain consent from the child and their legal guardian when taking their photographs.

 a.
-Submissions will be received from 15 February to 30 April, 2020, (Midnight UTC+8) only, unless otherwise extended officially, as announced on this website.
-Submissions are hosted by PICTER.COM and a free account is required to be registered.
+Submissions must be received from 30 April, 2023, (Midnight UTC+8) only, unless otherwise extended officially, as announced on this website.

 c.
 Commercial and advertising images, heavy digitally manipulated or post-processed, HDR (High Dynamic Range) or digitally montaged images are not permissible. eg. heavy vignetting, extreme darkening of skies, toning, filter effects.
 In-camera multiple exposures are allowed.